 It’s always so nice to have fresh flowers in the house but they never last quite as long as we wish they would.
 Luckily, there are some really effective things you can do to make a significant difference and make your cut flowers last longer than they usually do.
 Today I’m sharing some of my very favourite tricks!

-Whether you pick up a little bouquet of tulips from the grocery store, or you gather flowers from your own garden to bring inside, fresh flowers always make such a huge difference in a room.
+Whether you pick up a little bouquet of tulips from the grocery store, or you gather flowers from your own garden to bring inside, fresh flowers always make such a huge difference in a room and we all wish that we could make our cut flowers last longer.
 Even though I have cats that love to nibble on my flowers, and it takes a little extra effort to deter them, I’m always so happy to have flowers in the house whenever I find myself with an excuse to bring some in.
 Like, say, if it’s a Tuesday. 🙂

 I picked up this little bunch of tulips the other day at the grocery store and they just seemed to be particularly ready to have their picture taken, so I thought I’d talk about a few things that we can all do to make our flowers last a little longer indoors.
 If you have any favorite old tricks that you swear by, I’d love to hear about those as well!

 Here are some of the rules that I like to follow.